 Shining Stars maintains an "open door" policy.
-Complaints from parents and/or guardians will be addressed in a timely and consistent manner.
+Complaints from parents/guardians will be addressed in a timely and consistent fashion.
 Disagreements should be resolved whenever possible among the people most closely involved while preserving positive relationships.
 We would ask that all parties come to the discussions assuming the good intentions of the other party.
-When parents or guardians have complaints or disagreements with any parties at Shining Stars, we ask that you observe the following
+When a parent/guardian has a complaint or a disagreement with an individual(s) at Shining Stars, we ask that you observe the following guidelines: